SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 Depending on your platform, you may have to modify the yml file to install pytorch following the instructions [here](https://pytorch.org/get-started/locally/)
 ## Run
 To use the script
-The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, and the usage of vizualisations.
+The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, and the parameters relative to visualizations.

 For each gym environment, a json file containing the gym environment name contains all the parameters relative to this environement, and the control used.
 The syntax is parameters_"gym_env_name".json